tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 Another more visual example are plants.
 Green is the color that reigns over the plant kingdom.
 But why green, and not black?
 It is because plants photoelectric cells, those that regulate the energy flow during photosynthesis, absorb all the photons in the red and blue regions of the light spectrum.
 But they absorb only about 90% of the green photons.
 If they absorbed more, they would look black.
 So plants are green because they are not super efficient and still reflect a small amount of green light.
 So what is the trade-off?

 Not capturing all the green light has a purpose.
 Since the external input of light constantly changes, this would also make the electrical energy input flow in the photoelectric cell constantly shift if the cells would absorb all light.
-But for the cells a stable energy flow is best, better tha the most efficient energy absorption.
+But for the cells a stable energy flow is best, better than the most efficient energy absorption.
 Because not enough electrons can cause an energy failure, while too many electrons can cause overcharging effects.
 That is why the photoelectric cells regulate their light absorption and "spit out" green light.
 So evolution cares less about making being efficient than about being stable.

 > "To be resilient against external changes, prioritize stability and adaptability over efficiency"